ricci2511/riccis-homelab-utils/dupescout/README.md

 # dupescout
-A tiny Go package to concurrently find and return duplicate file paths in the given directory.
+A tiny Go package to concurrently find and return duplicate file paths in the given directory and its subdirectories.

 ## Installation
 ```bash